-- Health Canada is allowing the importation of hand sanitizers and disinfectants from countries with similar regulatory frameworks and quality assurance requirements as an interim measure to address a shortage of these products. - While Health Canada is facilitating access to imported products that may be in only one official language during a period of shortage, the use of bilingual labels remains strongly encouraged. - To mitigate risks associated with unilingual labelling, importers will be required to post bilingual text on their websites and to provide sellers with a means to inform consumers, at the time of sale, of the location where bilingual text is posted.
+- Health Canada is allowing the importation of hand sanitizers and disinfectants from countries with similar regulatory frameworks and quality assurance requirements as an interim measure to address a shortage of these products. - While Health Canada is facilitating access to imported products that may be in only one official language during a period of shortage, the use of bilingual labels remains strongly encouraged.

+To mitigate risks associated with unilingual labelling, importers will be required to post bilingual text on their websites and to provide sellers with a means to inform consumers, at the time of sale, of the location where bilingual text is posted.
 This could be made available through a sticker applied directly to the products, or posters or signage with take-away pamphlets at the point of sale.

-Effective immediately, all new importers of these products through the interim measure must have bilingual labelling text available to consumers.
-Importers previously authorized are required to have bilingual label text available on their websites and a means for sellers to inform

-- Effective immediately, all new Canadian manufacturers of these products must use bilingual labelling.
+- Effective immediately, all new importers of these products through the interim measure must have bilingual labelling text available to consumers.
+Importers previously authorized are required to have bilingual label text available on their websites and a means for sellers to inform consumers of this website at the time of sale no later than June 8, 2020 - Effective immediately, all new Canadian manufacturers of these products must use bilingual labelling.
 Canadian manufacturers of hand sanitizers who are currently licensed and are using unilingual labelling under the interim measure will be required to move to bilingual labeling no later than June 8, 2020. - Health Canada will take a risk-based approach to addressing any non-compliance identified.